simeononsecurity/simeononsecurity.ch/content/guides/mastering-dotnet-framework-4-security-best-practices/index.en.md

 ### Supported .NET Framework Versions (V-225229 APPNET0061 SV-225229r615940_rule)

 Using unsupported .NET Framework versions introduces risks and violates DoD policies.
 Applications running on unsupported versions pose security vulnerabilities to the system, network, and enclave.
-Ensuring that **only supported .NET Framework versions** are utilized is essential for maintaining a secure environment.
+Ensuring that **only supported .NET Framework versions** are used is essential for maintaining a secure environment.

 Here is a PowerShell script to help you detect unsupported versions: